 What to know before applying:

-- Subsidies are reviewed at the start of each month – please submit applications by the end of the month for consideration.
+- For all other events, subsidies are reviewed at the start of each month – please submit applications by the end of the month for consideration.

-- Applications must be received at least 3 weeks before the event.
+- For all other events, applications must be received at least 3 weeks before the event.

-- Applicants will be contacted by the 15th of the following month.
+- For all other events, applicants will be contacted by the 15th of the following month.